full-path/ridesheet/src/privacy.md

 - Follow Google's security best practices (strong passwords, 2FA)
 - Limit spreadsheet sharing to authorized personnel only
 - Review who has access to your Drive folders

+For maximum data control and security, we **strongly** recommend you only store sensitive data in organizational Google Workspace accounts.

 ### RideSheet's Security Practices